H4KKR/AutoYouTubeLikeDownloader/README.md

     - Navigate to the bottom of the file.
     - Enter the new line `0 * * * * python3 /home/pi/Desktop/YTDownloader.py` to run this script every hour.
 You may decide you wish to run the script every day instead, in which case change `0 * * * *` to `0 0 * * *`.
     - Press `ctrl x`, `y`, `Enter` to exit the editor.
 4. Install the required dependencies.
-In this case, they are `dropbox` and `pytube3`, assuming `requests` and `os` are already installed.
+In this case, they are `dropbox`, `ffmpeg` and `pytube3`, assuming `requests` and `os` are already installed.
 They can be installed using pip, in the usual fashion.
+Note, `ffmpeg` also requires an install on the system.
+On a pi, run `sudo apt-get install ffmpeg`, and on mac run `brew install ffmpeg`.

 *Note!* crontab doesn't give errors, or even open a terminal window.
 It just runs in the background - so there is no way to determine whether the install has been successful unless you run this yourself by typing the command `python3 /home/pi/Desktop/YTDownloader.py`